OpenOrbis/mira-project-archive/README.md

 # The Mira Project

-The Mira Project is a set of Framework, Plugins, Tools, Payloads, that will gives you more power to control your jailbroken PS4 console.
+The Mira Project is a CFW framework that consists of a set of plugins, tools and payloads that will give you more power to control your jailbroken PS4 console.
-It is a CFW framework for PS4, something like TaiHEN for PS Vita, It is not as robust we are used to back in PS3 days, so it can not be installed permenentaly through modifyed PUP file like what we used to do in PS3 for example Rebug CFW PUP, but it will gives you the CFW functionality once installed and run.
+It is not as robust like what we we're used to back in PS3 days, so it cannot be installed permanently through a modified PUP file like what we used to do with the PS3 for example Rebug CFW PUP, but it will give you CFW functionality once installed and ran.

 The Mira Project is the result of the hard work from the OpenOrbis team.
 We believe in quality over quantity releases.
-There are numerious components to the project and each one will be explained below.
+There are numerous components to the project and each one will be explained below.

 ## Components